 Physical Fitness and Heat Acclimation Matter Too

 How physically fit you are is a factor in how much you sweat during a workout.
-If you’re fit, you’ll sweat at a lower body temperature and, therefore, begin sweating sooner.
+If you’re fit, you’ll sweat at lower body temperature and, therefore, begin sweating sooner.
 Your sweat will also be more dilute and contain fewer electrolytes.
 In addition, you’ll lose less sodium in your urine.
 As you become more physically fit, the fluid volume in your blood vessels increases and this also makes it easier for your body to cool off.
 It takes about two weeks of regular training in a warm environment to become heat acclimated.
 Exercise must be at least moderately intense, at least 50% of your aerobic capacity to become heat acclimated.

 It’s best to acclimate to warm temperatures in a gradual manner.
 Start by exercising for 15 minutes in the heat and gradually increase the time.
 As always, make sure you’re hydrating adequately.
 Even if you exercise indoors in an air-conditioned environment, getting heat acclimated will make other outdoor activities you do safer and more pleasant.

 Other Factors that Impact Heat Tolerance and Sweating

 Certain medical conditions, including an overactive thyroid and autoimmune diseases, like multiple sclerosis, affect heat tolerance and the ability to eliminate heat.
 Certain medications also make it harder for your body to release heat.
 One example is drugs used to treat mood disorders, although there’s a long list of medications that make it harder for your body to stay cool.